FirelyTeam/firely-docs-firely-net-sdk/parsing/xml-poco-deserialization.rst

 Deserialization with POCOs and XmlReader
 ===============================================

-With the ``FhirXmlPocoDeserializer`` have added a deserializer that deserializes POCO's directly to ``XmlReader`` objects, achieving higher throughput than the existing serializers with a much smaller memory footprint.
+With the ``FhirXmlPocoDeserializer`` have added a deserializer that deserializes POCO's directly from ``XmlReader`` objects, achieving higher throughput than the existing serializers with a much smaller memory footprint.

 To use it, we first create an ``XmlReader`` and a ``FhirXmlPocoDeserializer`` and then use the ``Deserialize`` function to deserialize the xml to the desired POCO: